Ilshidur/can-iframe-url/README.md

 [![NPM][npm-stats-badge]][npm-stats-url]

-> Detect if an url can be included in an <iframe> by detecting the `X-Frame-Options` header with a HEAD request.
+> Detect if an url can be included in an <iframe> by detecting the `X-Frame-Options` header with a OPTIONS request.

 ## Install